THE 13 MOST AMAZING

-The islet of Elafonisi on the southwest of Crete, near Chania town is pure magic with pink-tinted white sands and shallow waters, which are safe for kids to hone their swimming skills.
-Lie back on the sunbeds and gaze up at the majestic mountains beyond, explore the pretty lagoon and tiny coves dotted along the mile-long stretch or spend time relaxing at the beach bar.
+The islet of Elafonisi on the southwest of Crete, near Chania Town, is pure magic with pink-tinted white sands and shallow waters, which are safe for kids to hone their swimming skills.
+Lie back on the sunbeds and gaze up at the majestic mountains beyond, explore the pretty lagoon and tiny coves dotted along the mile-long stretch of sand or spend time relaxing at the beach bar.

 Find out where to stay and grab great deals to Mykonos.